MuhammedAlkhudiry/quill-find-replace-module/README.md

 ## UI

-there should be:
+There should be:
-* three button for search, replace, replace-all with IDs: search, replace, replace-all
+* Three button for search, replace, replace-all with IDs: search, replace, replace-all
-* an two input with IDs: search-input, replace-input
+* Two input with IDs: search-input, replace-input

-#### example:
+#### Example:

 ```
 <input id="search-input">